simonewebdesign/simonewebdesign/README.md

 Hopefully that should be it.
 You should now be able to see the website on localhost:4000.

-If you plan on deploying:

-- **Be careful to download and initialise all the git modules**!!!
-- You'll need to install heroku.

 ### Getting the submodules

 Run: `git submodule update --init --recursive --remote`